Libensemble/libensemble/docs/data_structures/libE_specs.rst

             Distributed mode means workers share nodes with applications.
             Default: False
         'zero_resource_workers' [list of ints]:
             List of workers that require no resources.
+For when a fixed mapping of workers to resources is required.
+Otherwise, use "num_resource_sets".
+            For use with supported allocation functions.
         'resource_info' [dict]:
             Provide resource information that will override automatically detected resources.
             The allowable fields are given below in 'Overriding Auto-detection'